MEET THE STAFF

 Maya Golden-Krasner, Climate Deputy Director, Senior Attorney

 Maya (she/her) helps operate the Center's Climate Law Institute.
 Before joining the Center, Maya was a staff attorney for Communities for a Better Environment, where she advocated for environmental justice in California's low-income communities of color.
-She also teaches Environmental Justice Law as an adjunct instructor at UCLA School of Law.
-Maya has a law degree from the UCLA School of Law, a master's degree in U.S. environmental and legal history from the University of Wisconsin-Madison, and a bachelor's degree in history from the University of Washington in Seattle.
+She is also an adjunct lecturer at the UCLA School of Law, where she has taught environmental justice law and California environmental law.
+Maya has a law degree from the UCLA School of Law, a master's degree in U.S. environmental and legal history from the University of Wisconsin-Madison, and a bachelor's degree in history from the University of Washington.

 Contact: Los Angeles, CA, 213.785.5402, email Maya